-Councillor Ashton noted that the revenue provided by the operator contract was a significant risk in the viability of the project but Officers had taken measures, such as soft market testing, to minimise this risk.
+Councillor Ashton noted that the cost of the operator contract was a significant risk in the viability of the project but Officers had taken measures, such as soft market testing, to minimise this risk.
 In addition, the high standard of design, specification and facility mix should ensure a high degree of interest.